 In direct contrast to penetration pricing, this particular strategy will involve your business setting a high markup price on a newly launched product or service.
 As time goes on, the purchase cost of the product is gradually reduced to sustain customer interest in it.

 This approach works for businesses who have a brand new product on the anvil with unique features.
-Tech companies and software developers often use this technique, with the video games and electronics market serving as easy examples.
+Tech companies and software developers often use this technique, with the video games and consumer electronics markets serving as easy examples.

 The advantage here is quite clear; in the early phases of a product launch, you can get maximum revenues from early adopters, while still reaching price-sensitive buyers later on.
 Therefore, it is often a good choice for small businesses in these sectors.